 - It enlists the goods or services it provides to the customers for record-keeping, along with their detailed descriptions.

 A bill is a document having a statement of charges for providing goods and services to customers for sale.

 - It is to issue before receiving the payment.

-- It serves as a record of goods and services for the customer, and it reminds of the payments business owes.
+- It serves as a record of goods and services for the customer and reminds them of the payments the business owes.

 What’s The Difference Between An Invoice And A Bill?

-An invoice and a bill serve the same purpose that is to record business transactions.
+An invoice and a bill serve the same purpose: to record business transactions.
 If a business issues an invoice to its customers, it records it as an invoice, but the customer receiving an invoice will record it as a bill.

 The business sends an invoice → customer records it as a bill→ customers make payment → the business issues a receipt as proof.